countnazgul/enigma-mixin/README.md

     - script (`string`)
     - variables (`array`)

-The result JSON can be stored in file (or multiple files) and put inder version control
+The result JSON can be stored in file (or multiple files) and put under version control

 ### Build